Chocolate Beet Cake is a popular cake in my home. This super moist and decadent cake is easy and quick to prepare.

 - Powdered Sugar

 - Wash, peel and cut your beet into smaller cubes.
 Boil with some water until cooked and soft.
 Strain and blend the cooked beet into a smooth puree.
 Keep aside

 - In a double boiler, melt the chocolate and butter together on slow heat. make sure that the chocolate doesn't burn and turn off the stove once melted.

-- In the meantime, while keeping an eye on the melting chocolate, add flour salt, 150 gram of the sugar and baking powder to a mixing bowl.
-Separate the yolks form the whites and add the yolks to the mixing bowl with the flour etc. Combine the whole content, then mix in the beet puree too and at the end the slightly not too hot melted chocolate butter mixture.
+- In the meantime, while keeping an eye on the melting chocolate, add flour salt, 3/4 of the powdered sugar and baking powder to a mixing bowl.
+Separate the yolks from the whites and add the yolks to the mixing bowl with the flour etc. Combine the whole content, then mix in the beet puree too and at the end the slightly not too hot melted chocolate butter mixture.
 Combine the whole content to a smooth batter.

 - Spread some butter into the mold and dust with some flour, so that the cake won’t stick after baking, and pour in the batter.
 I used two smaller square molds for the whole batter because I didn’t have a bigger round mold.
 Best is to use a bigger round baking mold.

-- Bake at 180 Celsius.
+- Bake at 350° Fahrenheit/ 180° Celsius.
 If you use smaller molds bake for 35-40 minutes, if you use a bigger mold bake for around 45 minutes.
-Test the cake after baking by pocking into the center with a toothpick.
+Test the cake after baking by poking into the center with a toothpick.
 If the toothpick returns gooey, the cake needs some more baking time.

 - If you want to cover the cake after baking with icing sugar then mix powdered (icing) sugar and a few drops of water into a smooth liquid paste and cover the cake with it.

 Do you like beets and what’s your favorite way to consume this root vegetable?Please feel free to share your thoughts and ideas with us in the comment section further below!